Likelihood Contribution based Multi-scale Architecture for Generative Flows: Likelihood Contribution based Multi-scale Architecture

-\begin{enumerate}[labelindent=0pt] \item{\textit{(Quantitative) For efficient density estimation:} Early gaussianize the variables having less log-det and expose the ones having more log-det to more flow layers} \item{\textit{(Qualitative) For qualitative reconstruction:} Capture the local variance over the flow layers, i.e. the dimensions being exposed to more flow layers should contain representative pixel variables from throughout the whole image.} \end{enumerate} Keeping the above requirements in mind, variants of hybrid techniques for factorization could be implemented for different types of flow models which involve a multi-scale architecture, to improve their density estimation and qualitative performance.
-We refer to it as Likelihood Contribution based Multi-scale Architecture (LCMA).
-We describe an implementation of LCMA for affine flow as introduced in RealNVP \citep{dinh2016real}.
-Nevertheless, such an analogy can be extended for other flow models which involve a multiscale architecture, such as Glow \citep{kingma2018glow}.
+At every flow layer, an ideal factorization method should, \begin{enumerate}[labelindent=0pt] \item{\textit{(Quantitative) For efficient density estimation:} Early gaussianize the dimensions having less log-det and expose the ones having more log-det to more flow layers.
+In this manner, selectively more expressivity can be provided to dimensions which capture meaningful representations (and are more valuable from a log-det perspective).} \item{\textit{(Qualitative) For qualitative reconstruction:} Capture the local variance over the flow layers, i.e. the dimensions being exposed to more flow layers should contain representative pixel variables from throughout the whole image.} \end{enumerate}

-For RealNVP, we propose a factorization method which converts the $s\times s\times c$ shaped tensor $[L_d^{(l)}]$ into a $\frac{s}{2}\times \frac{s}{2}\times 4c$ shaped tensor using local max-pooling and min-pooling (= \textminus max-pooling(\textminus input)) operations, as illustrated in Figure \ref{fig:sensitive_squeezing} at each flow layer.
-Among the $4c$ channels, one half contains the dimensions having more log-det term compared with its neighbourhood pixel (Black marked in Fig. \ref{fig:sensitive_squeezing}), while the other half contains the dimensions having less log-det (White marked in Fig. \ref{fig:sensitive_squeezing}).
-Note that by grouping the dimensions having more/less log-det locally, we preserve the local spatial variation of the image in both parts of the factorization, which helps in qualitative reconstruction.
-Finally, the tensor is split along the channel dimension, followed by forwarding the dimensions contributing more to likelihood into more flow layers and early gaussianizing the ones contributing less.